Coal tit: Description

 The coal tit is 10–11.5 cm in length, and has a distinctive large white nape spot on its black head.
-The head, throat and neck of the adult are glossy blue-black, setting off the off-white sides of the face (tinged grey to yellow depending on subspecies) and the brilliant white nape; the white tips of the wing coverts appear as two wingbars.
-The underparts are whitish shading through buff to rufous on the flanks.
-The bill is black, the legs lead-coloured, and irides dark brown.
+The head, throat and neck of the adult are glossy blue-black, contrasting with the off-white sides of the face, which are tinged grey or yellow depending on subspecies.
+The brilliant white nape is another striking feature, as are the white tips of the wing coverts, which appear as two wingbars.
+The underparts are whitish, shading from buff to rufous on the flanks.
+The bill is black, the legs are lead-coloured, and the irides are dark brown.

-The young birds in juvenile plumage are duller than the adults, lacking gloss on the black head, and with the white of nape and cheeks tinged with yellow.
+Juvenile birds have duller plumage than adults.
+They lack the glossy black head of adults and the white nape and cheeks are tinged yellow.

-While searching for food, coal tit flocks keep contact with incessant short dee or see-see calls.
-The species' song – if "song" it can be called – is a strident if-he, if-he, if-he, heard most frequently from January to June, but also in autumn.
-The song resembles that of the great tit, but much faster and higher in pitch.
+While searching for food, flocks of coal tits maintain contact with incessant short dee or see-see calls.
+The species' song – if "song" it can be called – is a strident if-he, if-he, if-he, most frequently heard from January to June, but also in autumn.
+It resembles the song of the great tit, but is much faster and higher in pitch.
 One variant of this song ends with a sharp ichi.
 North African birds also have a currr call similar to that of the crested tit (Lophophanes cristatus) which is not found in Africa.